igortega/ultracov-GUI/README.md

 7. Install required packages: $ _pip install -r requirements.txt_
 8. Wait for download and installation
 9. Execute GUI: $ _python ultracov-GUI.py_
+10. Wait for required files to download (only when executed for the first time)